 Ethernet was commercially launched in 1980 as a networking technology that splits data into packets called “frames.”
 Each frame is loaded with information in the form of actual data, metadata about the sender and receiver, and backup data to check for errors.
 The receiver or receiving device checks to see if it is from the approved sender looks for any errors due to external interference and then queues it with previously decoded frames to generate a constant stream.
-Ethernet connection is a direct-wired connection transmitting data using a cable or wire.
+An ethernet connection is a direct-wired connection transmitting data using a cable or wire.

 Since coaxial cables were not designed to cater to the needs of internet connection, ethernet cables were specially designed to meet those needs.
-Ethernet cables are the most commonly used cable networks for the purpose of connecting or networking in Local Area Network (LANs) and metropolitan area networks (MANs).
-LANs referred to a network of multiple devices within the same geographical location (home, apartment building, office, school, etc.) connected together for the purpose of file charing and internet access.
+Ethernet cables are the most commonly used cable networks for the purpose of connecting or networking in Local Area Networks (LANs) and metropolitan area networks (MANs).
+LANs referred to a network of multiple devices within the same geographical location (home, apartment building, office, school, etc.) connected together for the purpose of file sharing and internet access.
 MANs is a network that is designed to link an entire city.

 Twisted pair cables are usually used to network devices together, while coaxial cables are used to connect rooms or buildings.
-Although optic fibre can also be used as ethernet, twisted pair wires are so frequently used in ethernet networking that whenever ethernet is mentioned most people automatically assume a twisted pair.
+Although optic fiber can also be used as ethernet, twisted pair wires are so frequently used in ethernet networking that whenever ethernet is mentioned most people automatically assume a twisted pair.

 Ethernet vs Wifi

-Wifi is a relatively modern technology that transfers the data merely over the air and does not require the networking of wires or cables to connect the devices and share files.
+Wifi is a relatively modern technology that transfers data merely over the air and does not require the networking of wires or cables to connect devices and share files.
 While most domestic users now use wifi in their daily routine Ethernet connection is still preferred over wifi under certain circumstances where technical aspects need to be considered for LANs.